Dominicdaniel86/GitLab-to-GitHub-Issues-Exporter/README.md

 ### Comments

-As threads only exist on GitLab, comments to opened threads will only be added as independent comments on GitHub.
+The user associated with the token is solely responsible for creating, deleting, or editing a comment.
+It's impossible to attribute these actions to anyone else but the actual creator.
+Additionally, since thread functionality is unique to GitLab, any comments made on threads in GitLab will appear as standalone comments on GitHub.

 ## Usage and Configuration